-An entity shall classify a liability not related to the operation as current when:
+An entity shall classify a liability as current when:

 - (i) It is expected to be settled in the normal operating cycle; - (ii) It is held primarily for the purpose of trading; - (iii) It is due to be settled within twelve months after the reporting date; or - (iv) The Company does not have an unconditional right to defer settlement of the liability for at least twelve months after the reporting period.
-Terms of a liability that could, at the option of the counterparty, result in its settlement by the issue of equity instruments do not affect its classification. - (e) Cash and cash equivalents
+Terms of a liability that could, at the option of the counterparty, result in its settlement by issuing equity instruments do not affect its classification.

+(e) Cash and cash equivalents

-Cash comprises of cash on hand and demand deposits.
+Cash comprises cash on hand and demand deposits.
 Cash equivalents are short-term, highly liquid investments that are readily convertible to known amounts of cash and are subject to an insignificant risk of changes in value.
 Time deposits which meet the above definition and are held for the purpose of meeting short-term cash commitments rather than for investment or other purposes should be recognized as cash and cash equivalents.